briandconnelly/nicheconstruct/paper/03_results.md

 ## How Public Good Fuels all of this

-The production of public goods has played a central role in all of the results that we have presented.
-By enabling populations to reach larger sizes, these public goods have effectively increased the rate of evolution for these populations.
-As a result, larger populations are able to gain adaptations more quickly, both in response to their environment and the environmental changes brought about by niche construction.
-Additionally, these larger populations more effectively "export" their niche.
-As more individuals migrate to neighboring patches, these emigrants exert greater selective pressure.
-Here, we examine how population size and migration rate influence these processes.

 To directly explore how the increase in population size affects evolutionary outcomes, we vary the maximum size that a population can reach ($S_{max}$, see Equation @eq:popsize).
 Figure 6A shows the result of these simulations. (**TODO** description of results)